+At this stage, you should be able verify your design by writing C code on the PS to sequential push 1023 values onto the HW FIFO and then read them back in the same order.

-6.c GPIO implementation
+GPIO implementation

-For the GPIO implementation we will mimic the functions of the advanced embedded design Lab 1.
-However, we will do it entirely through our Custom IP component, so that we have a better idea as to what is going on.
-This process will involve adding ports to your IP as well as external pins and constraints to your high-level design.
+The GPIO implementation will mimic that of the Xilinx GPIO IP as seen in the Advanced Embedded design (AED) Lab 1, however, it will be implemented entirely within our Custom IP component.
+This exercise will involve adding ports to our IP as well as external pins and constraints to our high-level design in order to extend the connectivity of our IP beyond the AXI bus.

-Essentially we will be implementing two registers:
+We will implement two registers:

-LED reg – This register’s value is written by the Master, and can therefore be read directly from dataout2 and the output of this register will be directly connected to the LED pins.
+LED – The value of this register can be assigned directly from the most recent AXI write transaction (dataout2).
+The output of this register should be directly connected to the LED pins.

-Switch reg – This register’s value is set by the SWITCH pins and its value out should be the value for datain2, i.e. the value the Master receives when it reads from BASE_ADDR + 12.
+Switch – The value of this register is associated with the logical state of the SWITCH pins and should be reported on the data bus during AXI read transactions from datain2.

-Once you have implemented this very simple hardware solution, you will now need to repackage the IP.
-However since you have added two ports to the IP, you’ll need to run the “IP ports” and “GUI customisation” of the IP packager (instructions above).
+Once you have implemented this very simple hardware solution, you will need to repackage the IP.
+Since you have added two ports to the IP, you’ll need to run the “IP ports” and “GUI customisation” of the IP packager as described in Section 5.a on page 17.

-Finally when in the high-level design you need to declare the LED’s and SW’s and connect them up to external pins (see AED lab1 for how to declare in xdc file and refer to the “Zedboard user manual” [4] for the Switch pin numbers).
-Figure 6.4 shows what your high-level design should resemble.
-For software it is recommended to write an infinite loop which reads the switch values and sets the LED via your Custom IP.
-You may also wish to introduce a loop counting up to a couple of million, in between these two operations to introduce a small delay between the switches and LEDs.
+Finally, within the high-level design, you need to declare the LED’s and SW’s and connect them to external pins (see AED lab1 for pin assignments within the xdc file and refer to the “Zedboard user manual” [4] for the IO pin numbers).
+A sample constraints file for both the LED’s and Switches has been provided in Appendix B, if you are stuck at this stage.

+Figure 6-4 shows what your high-level design should resemble.
+For testing your IP through the PS, it is recommended that you write an infinite loop which reads the switch values and writes this pattern back out to the LED register.